Commissioners hope to submit variance application to state next week

 “At some point, we have to have some personal responsibility for ourselves and those around us,” he said, adding that the county or state public health officers might think it’s important to address masks in the variance.

-The document is based on variances that have been submitted by Sheridan County and in Montana, but will include elements that make it unique to Campbell County, Bell said.
+The document is based on variances that have been submitted in Sheridan County and Montana, but will include elements that make it unique to Campbell County, Bell said.

 Bell and fellow commissioner Del Shelstad met with several bar and restaurant owners earlier Friday to talk about the proposed variance.